 You gain a +1 bonus to attacks and damage dealt by firearms.

-(Alternatively, players can take the Archery style instead)
+(Alternatively, should the DM exist it to firearms as well, players can take the Archery style instead)

 New Feat – Firearm Mastery